rmrfslashbin/mastostart/README.md

   - `?instance_url=${instance_url}` - Required.
 The Mastodon instance to login to.
 - `GET /auth/verify` - Verifies a JWT.
 Returns the user's Mastodon profile and last status/post.
   - Authorization: Bearer ${jwt}

+## General API Endpoints
+### Lists
+- `GET /api/myLists` - Returns a list of the user's lists.
+- `GET /api/myLists/:listID` - Returns a list.
+  - OPTIONAL: `?save=true` - Save the list in the Mastostart database.
+  - OPTIONAL: `?public=true` - Make the list public.